huserben/TfsExtensions/BuildTasks/overview.md

 **Note:** If no suitable agent is available with the specified demands, the build cannot be triggered and the Task will fail!

+### Queue ID
+Specify here the id of the agent queue that you want to use.
+If not specified, the default queue will be used.

 ### Build Parameters
 This field allows to parametrize the triggered build.
 The option you can specify via the GUI if you queue the build manually can be passed here.
 As you can see in the screenshot above, the syntax to specify those parameters is a bit tricky.
 You need to specify first the name of the variable you want to set, as you can see it in the Variables Tab of the build you want to trigger.
 Then the value can be set after a *:*